Zowe-Java-SDK/ZosShell/README.md

 This app provides a client Linux like shell to manipulate members and datasets on your z/OS backend.

-This came about for a need for something more simple, direct and less verbosely than Zowe CLI.
+This came about for a need for something more simple, direct and less verbosity than Zowe CLI.

 ## Demo shows most of the common commands functionality: